iAndrewChan/personal_profile/Tällt.md

 Dear Sir / Madam,

-I am a recent graduate looking to start my early career in a startup / small company with a focus in software development and data engineering.
+I am a recent graduate looking to start my early career in software development and data engineering.
 I am fascinated by the relationship between technology and data, especially in how it can create business value.